All Episodes

 And there's a majority that wants Bernie Sanders to stay in the race.

-Clinton's calling the Clinton campaign is calling for Bernie to drop out.
+Clinton's calling, the Clinton campaign is calling for Bernie to drop out.

 But there's a new survey out.

-Now, Donald Trump, never missing an opportunity, is waited on this, and he said with Hillary Clinton unable to win enough primaries to force Bernie out of the race, Donald Trump is now urging Sanders to go third party.
+And he said, with Hillary Clinton unable to win enough primaries to force Bernie out of the race, Donald Trump is now urging Sanders to go third party.

 That's hilarious.